 What flavor jelly?

-Traditionally, people usually use strawberry or raspberry jelly to fill their jelly donuts.
-You can use any flavor you like!!
+Traditionally, people fill their jelly donuts with strawberry or raspberry jelly.
+You can use any flavor you like!

 Can you use jam instead of jelly?